-Simmons a sex expiriting ruled out treatment or eartiquake nazaros to chemical plants or storage tanks for similar reasons (p 39).
+&lt;sup>24 (Simmons) also explicitly rule out treatment of eartiquake nazaros to chemical plants of storage tanks for similar reasons (p 39).
 [Mississauga], [City-Mississauga].
 The identity of the slush as a semi-frozen mixture of chlorine and water was the assessment of hazardous materials experts on the scene at the time of the accident [City-Mississauga]; chemical interactions between the chlorine and water may have made the composition of the plugging slush more complicated.